 The group is voluntary and is made up of interested and engaged individuals who have a passion for diversity and inclusion generally, as well as specific areas of interest or personal importance.
 As a result, engagement is excellent and the group are committed to bringing new ideas to the table and driving forward events and initiatives.

 The Diversity & Inclusions group focus on a number of key areas at the moment, but are always open to new initiatives brought forward by our members.
 Our current areas of focus are:

-The primary objective of the LGBT sub-group is to create a cross-practice team (network) of individuals to champion and take forward internal and external engagement on issues affecting LGBT employees in the legal sector and across the City.
+The primary objective of the LGBTQ sub-group is to create a cross-practice team (network) of individuals to champion and take forward internal and external engagement on issues affecting LGBTQ employees in the legal sector and across the City.
 While much has been achieved in recent years to change political and social attitudes, homophobia still exists in the workplace today and the effects on individuals can be devastating.

 Mentoring and social mobility

 We have listened to feedback from our people who wanted to give time and their expertise, as well as funding and work experience opportunities.
 To respond to this, we have committed to supporting a number of organisations, put forward by D&I group members, and these are: